huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 **Convert Image Datatype**

+(The code is is contained in 'cell #6')

 The images in the training data set are of the jpeg format, with float data values range from 0-1.
 The test images are of the png format, range from 0-255.
 To be consistent with the images type in the later process.
-I first convert the training image data type to int type with value from 0 to 255 ('cell #6')
+I first convert the training image data type to int type with value from 0 to 255.

 **Spatial Feature**

+(The code is is contained in 'cell #7')

 Spatial feature uses the raw pixel values of the images and flattens them into a vector.
 To reduce the size of the image, I performed spatial binning on an image by resizing the image to the lower resolution.